AjmalatWork/PlaceThePortal/README.md

 # PlaceThePortal
  A puzzle game made in unity for Android

-All screipts are in the folder Assets->Scripts
+All scripts are in the folder Assets->Scripts
 Below is the rundown for what each script does and what object is is attached to:

 // In this format